 In addition to pension benefits, the Parent provided post-retirement benefits for health care to qualified employees of the group who retired prior to 1 January 2012.
-The entitlement to these benefits was usually conditional on the employee remaining in service up to retirement age and the completion of a minimum service period.
+The entitlement to these benefits was conditional on the employee remaining in service up to retirement age and the completion of a minimum service period.
 The expected costs of these benefits were accrued over the period of employment using an accounting methodology similar to that for defined benefit pension plans.

-These costs are recognised on an accrual basis during the years when service was provided to the Group.
 Actuarial gains and losses are charged or credited to equity in other comprehensive income in the period in which they arise.